-- Ethoxylated ingredients – Through a process called ethoxylation, a chemical associated with multiple kinds of cancer called ethylene oxide is added to other ingredients for the purpose of making them less harsh.
+Ethoxylated Ingredients – Through a process called ethoxylation, a chemical associated with multiple kinds of cancer called ethylene oxide is added to other ingredients for the purpose of making them less harsh.
 Oftentimes, surfactant ingredients used in hand soaps are ethoxylated.
 A common example of an ethoxylated surfactant is sodium laureth sulfate.
 When chemical names contain “eth” in their names, it can clue you in to the fact that they underwent ethoxylation.
-Ethoxylated ingredients can also be contaminated with polyethylene glycol compounds (PEGs), residual ethylene oxide, and 1,4 dioxane.
+Ethoxylated ingredients can also be contaminated with PEGs, residual ethylene oxide, and 1,4 dioxane.

 - Steer clear of formulations containing ethoxylated ingredients, which can be found by looking for ingredients ending in -eth.
-A common one used in hand soaps is sodium laureth sulfate.
+A common one for hand soaps is sodium laureth sulfate.

 - Don’t use products that list “fragrance” or “parfum” that skirt around full ingredient disclosure

 - Bonus points: To slash your contribution to plastic pollution, choose liquid hand soap that is bottled in glass, is refillable, or comes in a highly concentrated form.
 Trying to go completely plastic free?
 Go for a soap bar that isn’t packaged in plastic.